python/cpython/Doc/reference/compound_stmts.rst

-:func:`sys.exc_info` returns a 3-tuple consisting of the exception class, the exception instance and a traceback object (see section :ref:`types`) identifying the point in the program where the exception occurred.  :func:`sys.exc_info` values are restored to their previous values (before the call) when leaving an exception handler.
+:func:`sys.exc_info` returns a 3-tuple consisting of the exception class, the exception instance and a traceback object (see section :ref:`types`) identifying the point in the program where the exception occurred.  :func:`sys.exc_info` elements are restored to their previous values when leaving an exception handler.

 .. index::
    keyword: else